 Welcome to Diamondback Vineyards.
 My name is John Quinones.
 I’m the winemaker, founder, and the last person eager to write about himself.
 I’ve been encouraged by the best marketing people in the wine industry to share my experience and accolades as a winemaker to sell my brand.
-But instead of all that, let me begin with how I came to Southern Oregon and what really matters to me after making wine for the past 30 years.
+But instead of all that, let me begin with how I came to Southern Oregon and what really matters to me after 30+ years of making wine.